Homotopy properties of regular mappings into real retract rational varieties: Introduction

+equals the identity on $U$. \end{defi} It is a simple consequence of the definition, that this class of varieties contains all the \emph{rational} and more generally all the \emph{stably rational} ones (an affine variety $Y$ is called stably rational if $Y\times \R^n$ is rational for some $n\geq 0$).

-It has recently been realised, through the results of \cite{RelativeSW,rr=>urr}, that this class of varieties is of great use when studying approximation properties of regular mappings between real affine varieties.
+It has recently been realised, through the results of \cite{baneckiRelativeStoneWeierstrassTheorem2024,baneckiRetractRationalVarieties2025}, that the class of retract rational varieties is of great use when studying approximation properties of regular mappings between real affine varieties.
 The current paper aims to extend these results even further, using tools developed in the aforementioned papers and bringing new ideas into the field.

 We begin by summarising the recent results regarding real retract rational varieties, which will be of some use in the current paper and are interesting on their own.
-The starting point of the summary is the following theorem: \begin{thm}[{\cite[Theorem 1.8]{rr=>urr}}] Let $Y$ be a non-singular retract rational affine variety.
+The starting point of the summary is the following theorem: \begin{thm}[{\cite[Theorem 1.8]{baneckiRetractRationalVarieties2025}}] Let $Y$ be a nonsingular retract rational affine variety.
 Then it is \emph{uniformly retract rational}, meaning that for each point $y_0\in Y$ there exists a Zariski open neighbourhood $U$ of $y_0$ in $Y$, a Zariski open subset $V\subset \R^n$ for some $n$ and two regular mappings $i:U\rightarrow V, r:V\rightarrow U$ such that their composition

 is equal to the identity on $U$. \end{thm}